Print

 Musical Heritage in Alabama

 Visit Alabama and you will find a state with it’s roots deep in music and one that has played a central role in the development of Blues and Country music worldwide.
-The footsteps of some great music legends can be followed here - Nat King Cole, Hank Williams, W.C Handy, Jimmy Buffett and Tammy Wynette to name but a few.
+The footsteps of some great Alabama music legends can be followed here - Nat King Cole, Hank Williams, W.C Handy, Jimmy Buffett and Tammy Wynette to name but a few.

 Where can one go to find the home of two of the most influential recording centres in America?
 The answer is Muscle Shoals in northern Alabama renowned for it’s huge contribution to rock, country and R&B music throughout the 1960s and 70s.
 Muscle Shoals Sound Studios and FAME Studios were used frequently by superstars like Aretha Franklin, Rolling Stones, Rod Stewart, Lynyrd Skynyrd and Otis Redding who all made classic recordings there.